 Recently, one group of Swedish researchers used data gathered by a car insurance carrier from its customers’ event data recorders after their cars were involved in a rear-end crash.
 The researchers looked at the cars’ change in velocity and mean acceleration (respectively, the change in how fast the car was going after a crash versus before, and how quickly the car changed speed), and found that, the more those two factors increased, the greater the chances that the cars’ occupants would experience whiplash symptoms lasting for a month or more.
 The researchers also found that women were more likely to experience symptoms of whiplash immediately after a crash than were men, and that women began to experience these symptoms when acceleration and change in velocity were lower more often than did men.
 Car manufacturers will hopefully use this information to create safety measures that more adequately prevent injury from rear-end crashes.

-If you or someone you love has been injured in a rear-end accident in the areas surrounding Mobile, Alabama or Pensacola, Florida, contact the experienced personal injury and car accident attorneys at Whibbs Stone Barnett for a free consultation on your claims, at 1-888-219-4561.
+If you or someone you love has been injured in a rear-end accident in the areas surrounding Mobile, Alabama or Pensacola, Florida, contact the experienced personal injury and car accident attorneys at Whibbs Stone Barnett Turner, PA for a free consultation on your claims, at 1-888-219-4561.